North American Numbering Plan: Foreign expansion

 Although Bermuda and the Caribbean islands had been assigned the area code 809 as early as 1958 by the administrators at AT&T, individual participating countries or territories had no autonomy over their numbering plan as they received centrally assigned central office prefixes that needed to be unique from those of other countries with the same area code.
 Regions in Mexico with high call volumes to and from the US were assigned functional area codes as early as 1963, for the purpose of call routing, but a nationwide system of participation in the NANP eventually failed.

-In the following decades, the NANP expanded to include all of the United States and its territories, Canada, Bermuda, and seventeen nations of the Caribbean.
+During the decades following, the NANP expanded to include all of the United States and its territories, Canada, Bermuda, and seventeen nations of the Caribbean.

-At the request of the British Colonial Office, the numbering plan was first expanded to Bermuda and the British West Indies because of their historic telecommunications administration through Canada as parts of the British Empire and their continued associations with Canada, especially during the years of the telegraph and the All Red Line system.

 Not all North American polities participate in the NANP.
-Exceptions include Mexico, Greenland, Saint Pierre and Miquelon, the Central American countries and some Caribbean countries (Cuba, Haiti, the French Caribbean and the Dutch Caribbean, except for Sint Maarten).
-The only Spanish-speaking state in the system is the Dominican Republic.
-Mexican participation was planned, but implementation stopped after three area codes (706, 903 and 905) had been assigned, and Mexico opted for an international numbering format, using country code 52.
+Exceptions include Mexico, Greenland, Saint Pierre and Miquelon, the Central American countries and some Caribbean countries (Cuba, Haiti, the French Caribbean and the Dutch Caribbean other than Sint Maarten).
+The only Spanish-speaking jurisdictions in the system are the Dominican Republic and Puerto Rico.
+Mexican participation was planned, but implementation stopped after three area codes (903, 905, 706) had been used, and Mexico opted for an international numbering format, using country code 52.
 The area codes in use were subsequently withdrawn in 1991.

-The Dutch Caribbean territory of Sint Maarten joined the NANP in September 2011, receiving area code 721.
-Sint Maarten shares the island with the French Collectivity of Saint Martin which, like the rest of the French Caribbean, is not part of the NANP.
+Sint Maarten, a Dutch Caribbean constituent, joined the NANP in 2011, being assigned area code 721.
+Sint Maarten shares the island of St. Martin with the French Collectivity of Saint Martin which, like the rest of the French Caribbean, is not a NANP member.